-This article provides information about the configuration options available in relation to Journals, including Journal Settings, Journal Types and Templates.
+This article provides detailed information about the configuration options available for Client Journals.

 Privileges: Staff require the 'Edit System Preferences' Staff Account privilege in order to access the 'Journals' tab in System Preferences where configuration is completed.

 The following list summarises the content of this article.
 Click on the links below to take you to the relevant sections:

 - Journal Settings